Coping with Anxiety Problems

 FREE Initial Consultations

-During this 50 minute consultation we will discuss how Thrive works, why it is different and what’s involved.
+During this 50 minute consultation we will discuss how the programme works, why it is different to ‘normal’ CBT and what’s involved.

 At TranceForm we believe that therapy & coaching should be a collaboration between therapist and client so it’s very important to be able to meet PRIOR to agreeing any kind of help.
 Our policy is to help people make a fully balanced & considered decision about undertaking therapy with us, including both the financial and personal implications.